fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 	. $i
 done
 ```
-I have at least three dozen functions I have defined in shell scripts located in the <code>~/Shell</code> directory, but here I will mention some of the more interesting, or useful ones for Sabayon users, in general.
+I have at least three dozen functions I have defined in shell scripts located in the `~/Shell` directory, but here I will mention some of the more interesting, or useful ones for Sabayon users, in general.

 ## Interesting Scripts[^8]
-You may have noticed that I am hosting HTML versions of several Linux man pages within the <code>/man</code> subdomain of this blog.
-I generate them using a function contained within <code>~/Shell/man.sh</code> called <code>manhtml</code>.
-For example, to generate <a href = "http://linux.x10host.com/blog/man/emerge.1.html">emerge.1.html</a> I ran <code><span class = "codeu">user $</span> manhtml 1 emerge</code>.
-Here are the contents of <code>~/Shell/man.sh</code> (showing all the contents as <code>manhtml</code> depends on other functions to work):
+You may have noticed that I am hosting HTML versions of several Linux man pages within the `/man` subdomain of this blog.
+I generate them using a function contained within `~/Shell/man.sh` called `manhtml`.
+For example, to generate [emerge.1.html](http://linux.x10host.com/blog/man/emerge.1.html) I ran:
+{% include codeu.html line1="manhtml 1 emerge" %}

+Here are the contents of `~/Shell/man.sh` (showing all the contents as `manhtml` depends on other functions to work):
 ```bash
 # Copy man page from /usr/share/man/... to ~/Documents/Manpages
 function cpman {